L. F. L. Oppenheim

 Lassa Francis Lawrence Oppenheim (30 March 1858 – 7 October 1919) was a German jurist.
-He is regarded by many as the father of the modern discipline of international law, especially the hard legal positivist school of thought.
+He has been characterized as the father of the modern discipline of international law, especially the hard legal positivist school of thought.
+His two-volume International Law: A Treatise has influenced international law.
 He inspired Joseph Raz and Prosper Weil.

 Birth, life, and career in Germany

 Oppenheim was born in Windecken near the Free City of Frankfurt, German Confederation, the son of a Jewish horse trader, and educated at the Universities of Berlin, Göttingen and Heidelberg.

 In 1881, he obtained his PhD of Law at the University of Göttingen.
 In 1883, he went to the University of Leipzig, where he became a disciple of the renowned Professor of Criminal Law Karl Binding.
 In 1885 he completed his Habilitation at the University of Freiburg and taught criminal law there until he moved to the University of Basel in 1892.
 In Basel, Oppenheim still worked on criminal law.
 It was not until he moved to the United Kingdom that he turned from criminal law to international law.